-What Vision Looks Like With Macular Degeneration
+Macular Degeneration: What Vision Looks Like

 Macular degeneration is a condition that can affect the clarity of central vision, making everyday tasks like reading, recognising faces and driving more challenging.
 The macula, which is responsible for sharp, detailed vision, can deteriorate over time, causing distortions.
 When this area is impacted by macular degeneration, individuals might start noticing subtle changes in how they see things.
 For some, these changes may appear as blurred or wavy lines when looking at straight objects, like the edge of a window or a street sign.